-As the calendar gets closer to turning over and ending a year none of us will forget, it is a good idea to take some of the spare time we all have not attending Christmas parties and conduct a year-end planning review.
+As the calendar gets closer to turning over and ending a year none of us will forget, it is a good idea to take some of the spare time we all have not attending holiday parties to conduct a year-end planning review.
 Most put these reviews off, but this is a great time to reflect and clean up some oft forgotten items.

 #1 – Pay yourself first!

 Do you use a pre-authorized contribution to automate your savings?
 December is a great time to review and make adjustments to the investments that you’re using to rebalance and also to see if you can eek out a way to increase this automated savings a bit further.
 Ideally, you’d have all your savings automated so that early January you can max out your TFSA, RESP and then in March your RRSP for the next year to get maximum tax deferred savings!

 Do you know the balance on your credit card, line of credit and mortgage?
 If so, what are the interest rates you are paying?
 Can you shift debt to accounts with lower rates?
 Deductible debt is best if possible, credit cards and +20% rates are the worst and should be avoided at all costs.
 Can you change your payment frequency on your mortgage to increase your principal payments?

 2020 has been a great year to have an emergency fund to backstop your life given what the world has brought forth.
 Do you have an emergency fund?
 Is it large enough?
 What would happen if you needed a new furnace or were laid off work for 9 months like many faced this year?

 Does your employer have a retirement savings program and/or a stock plan?
 Are you maxing them out to maximize “free dollars”?
 If not, why not?

 Depending on your plan you may not be able to change your plan or components now, but it’s a great time to review what you used.
 Are you paying for services you and your family aren’t utilizing?
 If so, be prepared for when you can adjust your options.
 Are there dollars on the table you could realize before the calendar year crosses over and they are permanently lost?